As COVID-19 numbers trend down, some local health professionals warn of potentially misleading statistics

 SAVANNAH, Ga.
 (WSAV) — It was a full house at this week’s Chatham County Commission meeting, with COVID-19 once again taking center stage for discussion.

-“Right now, at the previous meeting I believe the percentage of omicron spreading was probably in the 70 to 80% range, as of now pretty much everything that’s corona virus related is omicron as this point,” said Dr. Chris Rustin, Administrator for the Coastal Health District.
+“Right now, at the previous meeting I believe the percentage of omicron spreading was probably in the 70 to 80% range, as of now pretty much everything that’s coronavirus-related is omicron at this point,” said Dr. Chris Rustin, Administrator for the Coastal Health District.

 According to Dr. Rustin, even though numbers like the community transmission index and total hospitalizations are starting to trend downwards in Chatham County, we aren’t in the clear just yet.